 - Cut the chicken into thin strips lengthwise and transfer to a bowl.

-- In bowl mix all the marinade well and pour them all over the chicken.
+- In a bowl, mix all the marinade well and pour them all over the chicken.
 Make sure the chicken is completely coated.
-Let it marinate for an hour or so.
+Let it marinate for an hour or overnight.

 - Dice tomatoes, bell pepper, and onions.
 Mince the garlic and basil.
 Add all in a bowl.
 Add one teaspoon of balsamic vinegar one tablespoon of olive oil.
 Season with sea salt to taste.
 Leave tomato bruschetta to sit to allow flavors to develop.